-Impression is the metric that shows an approximate estimation of how many times a specific content was displayed on a website, search engine result page (SERP), or social media regardless if it was clicked or not.
-In other words, Impressions represent how often in total your content was loaded.
+An Impression is the metric that shows an approximate estimation of how many times a specific piece of content was displayed on a website, search engine result page (SERP), or social media, regardless if it was clicked or not.
+In other words, Impressions represent how often your content was loaded in total.

 Depending on which platform you use, this metric can have alternative names such as Impression Count (Twitter) and Media Impressions (Instagram).

-Note: Reach is related to impression, but tells you the amount of “unique impressions” you had.
+Note: Reach is related to impressions, but tells you the amount of “unique impressions” you had.

 Reasons to track Impressions

 Impression monitoring is very crucial in digital marketing, especially for companies that want to build solid brand awareness.